krishmohile-max/Data-Projects-/README.md

 4.Prepare inventory and staffing plans for seasonal demand spikes.

+5.Discounts below 10% i.e "Micro discounts" should be phased out.

 ## VII Project Deliverables

 1.SQL Analysis Scripts – Data exploration and business queries

 2.Power BI Dashboard – Interactive visualization of sales performance

+4.Excel - Impact of discounts on sales and overall revenue of company

 3.Project Documentation – Detailed explanation of analysis and insights